bioinfo-arctic/FSK2053/Spring_2023/scripts/phylogenetic_5523.md

     colM <- IRanges(start=1, end=10) #select ranges to mask
     colmask(myMaskedAlignment) <- colM #rename object colM
     myMaskedAlignment # view object with masked sequences

+   This masked sequence can be used to make tree from unmasked bases (partial data).
+Try this alignment file to make a tree.

 If you want to see alignments look pretty with different colours for different bases as in some GUI based programs.
 We try one simple script usinf function msaPrettyPrint